qiboteam/qibo/doc/source/advancedexamples.rst

 Note that the ``minimize`` method optimizes both the free parameters ``p`` of the scheduling function as well as the total evolution time.
-The initial guess for the total evolution time should be the last value of the given ``initial_guess`` array.
+The initial guess for the total evolution time is the last value of the given ``initial_guess`` array.
+For a list of the available optimizers we refer to :ref:`Optimizers <Optimizers>`.

 .. _symbolicham-example: